 A strategic leader and problem solver, Bussel has been the program officer on National Academy of Sciences workshops (“Dynamic Relationships between Biology, Environment and Early Childhood Development on Rise of Childhood Obesity”).
 She is a keynote speaker at national meetings and serves on the National Academy of Sciences Early Care and Education Innovation Collaborative and the Active Living by Design advisory committee.

 Previously, Bussel held research positions at Rutgers University-School of Public Health and the University of Pennsylvania.
 She received an MPH in behavioral sciences/health education from the Rutgers University School of Public Health, and a BA in English literature from the University of Michigan.

-A New Jersey native, Bussel lives in Basking Ridge with her husband and two daughters.
-An advocate for active living and an avid runner, she is committed to a healthier future for our children.
+A New Jersey native, Bussel lives in Bedminster with her husband, two daughters, and rescue dog, Sasha.
+An advocate for active living, she loves to cook, explore the outdoors with her family, and read just about anything, plus U of Michigan football, and Orangetheory Fitness.
+Most important, she is passionately committed to a healthier future for all our children.